aipx-proto/fluent-css/test/llms.txt.md

 ```

 ### Tabs
-The mirai tabs component consists of 2 parts: tab styles, and a css `:checked` hack to create tab functionality
+The mirai tabs component consists of 2 parts: tab styles, and a css `:checked` hack to create tab functionality.

 #### Tabs style
-...
+Tabs have a default style applied and need no css classes or custom styling

 #### Tabs Functionality
 *How it works:*